thm-projects/arsnova-backend/src/site/markdown/development.md

 ARSnova builds are setup up to automatically download the Java Servlet container Jetty for development.
 Run the following command to download the dependencies, and startup the backend with Jetty:

-	$ mvn jetty:run
+	$ mvn jetty:run -D arsnova.config-dir=</path/to/config>

 After a few seconds the ARSnova API will be accessible at <http://localhost:8080/>.

-You can adjust the amount of debug logging by changing the log levels in [log4j-dev.properties](../../main/resources/log4j-dev.properties).
+You can customize the logging behavior for the development environment by appending the following parameters:

-Additionally, you can enable exception messages in API responses by setting the boolean property `api.expose-error-messages` in `arsnova.properties`.
+* -D arsnova.log.level=TRACE
+* -D arsnova.log.level.spring=DEBUG
+* -D arsnova.log.exeptions=5

 ## Continuous Integration